jordancohill-1/FinalProject_s14g09/process_book.md

 #### Color Categorization (Phillip Tran)

 I improved upon Jordan's work by modifying his color categorization function.
-Originally, the script assign the closest associated CSS3 color name to the dominant color.
+Originally, the script assigns the closest associated CSS3 color name to the dominant color.
 However, this would produce a list of approximately 140 different colors.
 This would make it difficult to find broad trends in our data.